xuankimtran/docs-1/pages/katalon-studio/docs/remove-license.md

 > * By clicking **Remove**, you immediately terminate the current session that User is working on with their online licenses in Katalon Studio.
 You should remove a Licensed User with caution.
 > * Removing a Licensed User working with an offline license does not revoke the license.

 When you remove a Licensed User, their associated machine IDs are also removed from the Registered Machine list.
-This action removes assigned licenses from that User.
-If that User had any node-locked licenses, those licenses are available to be attributed again.
+This action removes assigned licenses from that User and those licenses are available to be attributed again.
 That User can still use the free Katalon product.

 Follow these steps: